 We spend as much time sense-making as strategy-setting: great visions and dreams are built on facts and future forecasting.
 Our ideal strategy is an inclusive and authentic process that draws its meaning and utility from bringing together the right stakeholders, in the right conversations.
 Tools don't make the strategist- but we do bring the right tools for the job.
 See some of our favourite clients and projects.

 Outcomes, impacts, results- be they humanitarian, development, economic, environmental and social- are more than just an annual report.
 All types of organisations are under scrutiny to prove the results of their work and investments.
 We have delivered reviews, evaluations and lessons-learned exercises to a broad range of clients, always connecting their work to the external and strategic landscape.
-We are known for analysis and recommendations that empowers decision-makers with practicable insights, in maximising their current and future return on investment and in identifying opportunities for innovation and growth.
+We are known for analysis and recommendations that empower decision-makers with practicable insights, in maximising their current and future return on investment and in identifying opportunities for innovation and growth.
+Read more here.

-The journey of the Wolf.Group to date has shown us that a lot of disparate sectors and actors are trying to address the same sustainable development problems, but they struggle to share a common language, narrative or purpose.
+The journey of the Wolf.Group to date has shown us that a lot of disparate sectors and actors are trying to address the same sustainable development problems while they struggle to share a common language, narrative or purpose.
 The terms Sustainability, Impact and Diversity alone are proving to be dividers rather than the rallying lingua franca we might have hoped for.
 Our work is to create that space where we can bridge, broker and translate between very different worlds and sectors, all interested in advancing the SDGs, respect for rights and embracing diversity and inclusion.

 Why the Wolf.Group?
 We looked high and low for the right role model- a no-nonsense, straight-shooting problem-solver.
 Someone who arrives in the nick of time, assesses the situation, thinks fast, and comes up with a real-world, workable solution.
 The kind of character who would introduce themselves saying, ‘I solve problems’.
 Enter the character of Winston Wolf played by Harvey Keitel in the movie Pulp Fiction.
 (Note: we don’t condone his methods).